-- Risk assessments for each session, pre-visit site checks and continuous safety monitoring. - Planning for sessions, differentiation for individual children's needs. - Ensuring that once on site rules are followed and continue to risk assess during the session. - Ensuring necessary equipment is taken into woodland. - Administration of first aid and checking first aid kit. - Supervision of fire use, following procedures set out in this document - Supervision of tools use, cleaning and storing. - Organising emergency procedures. - Ensure site is left as it was found after every session
+- Risk assessments for each session, pre-visit site checks and continuous safety monitoring/tree inspections. - Planning for sessions, differentiation for individual children's needs. - Ensuring that once on-site rules are followed and continue to risk assess during the session. - Ensuring necessary equipment is taken into woodland. - Administration of first aid and checking first aid kit. - The supervision of fire use, following procedures set out in this document. - The supervision of tools use, cleaning and storing. - Organising emergency procedures use of Walkie Talkie - Ensuring that the site is left as it was found after every session.